FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Ansible/ZeroTouchInstall.md

 * password: `password`

 !!! note
-    When trying to log in for the first time, you might get a warning along the lines of `not found at {your IPA}`.
+    When trying to log in for the first time, you might get a warning along the lines of `FTS Server is Not Reachable at {your IPA}`.
     [Restarting the services](../../../administration/Operation/fts-service-mgmt.md) can help.

 ### Reconfiguration